 What Can Infertile Men Do to Improve Their Reproductive Health?

 Prevention & Treatment For men, infertility can be the result of any number of lifestyle or medical procedures.
+But fear not, there are steps you can take some of the pressure off and mitigate your risk.
 Here is how you can improve the condition on a daily basis.

 Infertility is a scary word, one that puts pressure and stress on a couple who are looking to conceive.
 Often, the focus is usually on the woman and her struggle, putting her in the spotlight as "the problem."